tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_sell_bitcoin.md

 ## Selling Bitcoins for Cash

-Services like [LocalBitcoins](/exchanges/localbitcoins/) allow you to arrange in-person trades.
+Services like [LocalBitcoins](/exchanges/localbitcoins/) allow you to arrange in-person trades [for cash](/en/buy-bitcoins-with-cash/).
 A secure location, such as a bank or police station lobby, is recommended.
 Also recommended is [Mycelium Local Trader](/wallets/mycelium/), a smartphone app which facilitates in-person trades.

 If you intend to do many such cash trades, you might want to invest in an [ultra-violet counterfeit bill detector](http://blog.fraudfighter.com/bid/77557/How-does-UV-Counterfeit-Money-Detection-Work).
 Also, if your buyer indicates any intention of using purchased bitcoins for illegal activities, cancel the trade immediately.